 Not having heard of Engelbert Humperdinck in years, I wondered what ever became of him.
 I thought other people might be wondering too, so I decided to see what I could find out -- and I found some things that surprised me.

-At 84 years old, Engelbert Humperdinck is still performing around the world.
-He has performed at several concerts this year already and is scheduled for several more in Europe.
-Two concerts are scheduled in California, one in Burbank on the 10th and another in Lincoln on the 11th.
-In October and November of this year (2020) he's going to be in Massachusetts and New Jersey.
+At 86 years old, Engelbert Humperdinck is still performing around the world.
+He has performed at several concerts this year already and is scheduled for several more.
+Two concerts are scheduled in mid September 2022, and 5 more in October.
 If you are a fan, be sure to check his schedule to see if he will be performing near you.